 Changes only affect future emails

-Can I Rename or Create Categories?
+Can I rename or create categories?

+No, and this is intentional.
 Fyxer's categories are fixed, which means:

 You can't rename them